botahamec/happylock/happylock.md

 fn main() {
     // each thread can only have one thread key (that's why we unwrap)
-    // ThreadKey is not Send, Sync, Copy, or Clone let key = ThreadKey::get().unwrap();
+    // ThreadKey is not Send, Copy, or Clone let key = ThreadKey::get().unwrap();

     let mutex = Mutex::new(10);